Terry’s Professional Background

 The Tipping Point

-At Florida Hospital, Terry employed the “The Tipping Point Business Model” to aid his future successes.
+At Strategies Now, Inc, Terry Newmyer employs the “The Tipping Point Business Model” to aid his future successes.
 Integrating board members, campaign volunteers, and institutional partners, The Tipping Point’s well-defined business model helped blend separate offices into integrated teams.
 Internalizing the research of Malcolm Gladwell, Terry believes there are no solo blockbusters, and our most significant work can be best accomplished with leadership from at least three personalities.
-Whether securing a mega gift for charity or working to negotiate a breakthrough business plan, Terry believes the model applies.
+Whether securing a mega gift for charity or working to negotiate a breakthrough business plan, Terry Newmyer believes the model applies.
 To Terry, teams required to conduct blockbuster work should include a connector, a maven, and a closer.

-Terry received his Master’s degree from Andrews University, where he graduated with a degree in Marketing.
-His career began at Lakeland Regional Health System in St. Joseph, Michigan where he took up the role as Senior Vice President.
+After graduating with his Master’s, Terry Newmyer’s career took him to Lakeland Regional Health System in St. Joseph, Michigan where he took up the role as Senior Vice President.
 Terry was able to make a difference with that position, as he was responsible for marketing, communication, and implementing plans for the health system.

 In 1995, Terry Newmyer moved to Dallas, Texas, where he worked as a consultant and later became a partner for the KPMG National Strategy Practice.
 At his time at KPMG National Strategy Practice, Terry was there when the company’s revenue grew to $10 million annually.
 From there, Terry transitioned to work as the Managing Director for Strategies Now, Inc., where his duties included market research and strategy consultation.